aws/aws-cdk/packages/@aws-cdk/custom-resources/README.md

 issue a `Delete` event.
 The `S3Assert` example demonstrates this by returning `event.PhysicalResourceId` if defined (in `Update` and `Delete`) and otherwise `event.RequestId` (for `Create`).

+### Error Handling

+As mentioned above, if any of the user handlers fail (i.e. throws an exception) or times out (due to their AWS Lambda timing out), the framework will trap these errors and submit a "FAILED" response to AWS CloudFormation, along with the error message.

+Since errors can occur in multiple places in the provider (framework, `onEvent`, `isComplete`), it is important to know that there could situations where a resource operation fails even though the operation technically succeeded (i.e. isComplete throws an error).

+When AWS CloudFormation receives a "FAILED" response, it will attempt to roll back the stack to it's last state.
+This has different meanings for different lifecycle events:

+- If a `Create` event fails, CloudFormation will issue a `Delete` event to allow the provider to clean up any unfinished work related to the creation of the resource.
+The implication of this is that it is recommended to implement `Delete` in an idempotent way, in order to make sure that the rollback `Delete` operation won't fail if a resource creation has failed.
+- If an `Update` event fails, CloudFormation will issue an additional `Update` with the previous properties.
+- If a `Delete` event fails, CloudFormation will abandon this resource.

 ### Execution Policy